 How’s your fire?
 Is it burning hot, lukewarm, or flaming out?
 If you’re settling, resolve to do what you can with what you have to start turning up the heat.

-- Are you settling in any important aspects of your life (family, health, career, etc.)?
+- Tired of settling?
+Are you settling in any important aspects of your life (family, health, career, etc.)?

 - If so, what will you do about it?
 When and how?

 - What works for you when it comes to reigniting the flame?

 - “It is remarkable how easily and insensibly we fall into a particular route, and make a beaten-track for ourselves.” -Henry David Thoreau

 - “Too many of us are not living our dreams because we are living our fears.” -Les Brown